Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 # Writing your first program for the robot

-Make sure you have followed all of the [Setup Instructions](../setup) to install Python 3, pyfrc, PyCharm, and Driver Station.
+Make sure you have followed all of the [Setup Instructions](../setup) to install Python 3, pyfrc, Visual Studio Code with Python support, and Driver Station.

-Open PyCharm and create a new project.
-Give it a name with no spaces, and make sure the selected Python version is Python36, not some other number.
+Open Visual Studio Code.
+Choose "Open folder", and create a new folder inside Documents to contain your robot code.
+Now that you have the folder open, create a new file and save it inside the folder with the name `robot.py`&mdash;it's important that it has this exact name, with no capital letters.

-If the left panel with a list of files isn't shown, press <kbd>Alt</kbd>-<kbd>1</kbd>.
-Right click your project folder in the left panel, choose New > File, and name it "robot.py".
-It's important that you use that name, with no capital letters.
+We will be writing code for last year's robot.
+This is an example of a simple "Tank Drive."
+A Tank Drive is driven with two joysticks, one each to drive the left and right sides of the robot.

-We will be writing code for last year's robot ("Leviathan").
-This example is an overview of some basic robot code for "Tank Drive," which involves using a separate joystick for the left and right sides of the robot.
 Type in your own version of the following code. *Please don't copy and paste!*

 ```python
 import wpilib